rawnly/js-challenges/README.md

 A collection of Javascript coding challenges, from beginner to advanced.
 All challenges are taken from the generous web or created by some awesome [contributors][contributors].

 ## So, Why?
-I'm creating this repo because I want to bring as many as possible code challenges (for free obviously) in a file or more.
-I know that there are so many websites like [codewars](https://codewars.com/) or [coderbyte](https://coderbyte.com) but this is different.
-So many websites are not for free, you need to pay a subscription.
+I'm creating this repo because I want to compile as many coding challenges (for free obviously) in one file.
+I know that there are many websites like [codewars](https://codewars.com/) or [coderbyte](https://coderbyte.com) but this is different.
+These websites may not be free and you may need to pay a subscription.

 ## Challenges
-Below a few challenges, you can get the full documentation [here](docs/CHALLENGES.md).
+Below are a few challenges - you can get the full documentation [here](docs/CHALLENGES.md).

-If you have an idea on how to improve this repo don't be shine, post a **PR** o open a new **ISSUE**!
+If you have an idea on how to improve this repo don't be shy, post a **PR** o open a new **ISSUE**!

 1. #### ROUND NUMBER
 	- **NAME**: `round`
-	- **DESCRIPTION**: Write a function that round a number to given decimal places.
+	- **DESCRIPTION**: Write a function that rounds a number to given amount of decimal places.
 	```js
 		round(Math.PI, 2); // => 3.14
 	```